ankowals/saf/README.md

 	(done) a way to manage templates => via CoreStep model (done) a way to intergate any 3rd party app by execution of any command on local host => via ExecutorCore (done) a way to integrate with test/requirement management tool (like for example jira, so we can have links to tests/epic/stories in the test report) => via allure integration
 	(done) a way to intgrate with incident management tool (like for example jira, so we can have at least links to defects that affect particular test in the report and maybe their status etc.) => via allure integration
+	(done) a way to pause test execution and allow for manual intervention => via autoIt script executed from a step def

 ----------------------------------